haiwen/seafile-admin-docs/manual/deploy/auth_switch.md

 1. Configure and test the desired external authentication.
 Note the name of the `provider` you use in the config file.
 The user to be migrated should already be able to log in with this new authentication type, but he will be created as a new user with a new unique identifier, so he will not have access to his existing libraries.
 Note the `uid` from the `social_auth_usersocialauth` table.
 Delete this new, still empty user again.

-2. Determine the `xxx@auth.local` address of the user to be migrated.
+2. Determine the ID of the user to be migrated in ccnet_db.EmailUser.
+For users created before version 10, the ID should be the user's email, for users created after version 10, the ID should be a string like `xxx@auth.local`.

 3. Replace the password hash with an exclamation mark.